AmokSolderer/APC/DOC/PinMame.md

 The fact that you're reading this probably means that your machine is not yet supported.
 So let's first summarize what you have to do to change that:

-* Extract the sounds from PinMame or record them by yourself.
+* Get the sounds.
+This can be done from the internet, PinMame or by self recording.
+* Adjust the amplitude, DC offset and sampling rate if necessary.
+You need a mono WAV file with 44.1KHz sampling rate
 * Ensure the filenames are correct to help the APC find the correct audio file
-* Adjust the amplitude, DC offset and sampling rate to get a mono WAV file with 44.1KHz sampling rate
 * Convert them to the APC sound file format
 * Put them on the SD card of the APC
 * Do the necessary PinMameExceptions to incorporate the special functions of the respective audio board